 Concentration Risk.
-In following its methodology, the Index will be concentrated to a significant degree in securities of issuers located in the Fuel, Aerospace, Agriculture and Gold sectors.
-By concentrating its investments in the Fuel, Aerospace, Agriculture and Gold sectors, the Fund may face more risks than if it were diversified broadly over numerous industries or groups of industries.
+In following its methodology, the Index from time to time may be concentrated to a significant degree in securities of issuers located in a single industry or group of industries.
+To the extent that the Index concentrates in the securities of issuers in a particular industry or group of industries, the Fund also may concentrate its investments to approximately the same extent.
+By concentrating its investments in an industry or group of industries, the Fund may face more risks than if it were diversified broadly over numerous industries or groups of industries.
+If the Index is not concentrated in a particular industry or group of industries, the Fund will not concentrate in a particular industry or group of industries.